open-amt-cloud-toolkit/docs/References/abbreviations.md

 *[KVM]: Keyboard Video Mouse - A feature that allows a user to control the keyboard, mouse, and video inputs/outputs of a remote device.

+*[Hybrid Cloud]: Hybrid Cloud - a mixture of public and private on-premises infrastructure.

 *[Intel® MEBX]: Intel® Manageability Engine BIOS Extensions - A BIOS extension that enables the configuration of Intel® AMT.

 *[microservice architecture]: microservice architecture - An architecture in which the component parts are broken into discrete services, called microservices, that perform specific, limited functions.